MichaelAlexanderBryant/vehicle-price-prediction/README.md

 ### Feature Importance

 The most important features for the SVR model were `Seller_Type`, `Present_Price`, and `Year` as shown in Figure 7.
 When the vehicles were sold by the owner rather than by a dealer, the selling price was significantly less.
 The other two features are self-explanatory where the current average selling price and year of the vehicle are positively highly-correlated with the sale price. `Kms_Driven` does not rank high in feature importance, but this is likely due to being correlated with `Year`.
+There were a few specific vehicles that rank highly for being important to the model, but for the most part all vehicles impacted the model the same.
+This makes sense, because most people just want a newer vehicle with less miles driven (i.e., good condition), and the maker and model is secondary.

 <div align="center">